cirocosta/estaleiro/docs/talk/README.md

 ![](./assets/packages-graph-minimal.png)

-As you can see, there's a little encantation there - `estaleiro apt [...]` -, and that's  on purpose: using just plain `apt-get` like in a regular Dockerfile, we wouldn't be able to get all of the information that we'd like to form a comprehensive bill of materials.
+As you can see, there's a little encantation there - `estaleiro apt [...]` -, and that's  on purpose:

+- using just plain `apt-get` like in a regular Dockerfile, we wouldn't be able to get all of the information that we'd like to form a comprehensive bill of materials.

+Even more: there are certain defaults there that might not be desireable.

-For instance, consider the following:
+For instance, consider the following sample Dockerfile:

 ```Dockerfile
 FROM ubuntu